Robust Sensitivity Analysis for Stochastic Systems: Numerical Examples

-In this section we demonstrate how our results, in particular Theorem \ref{thm:fixed time}, can be applied in practice.
-Let us use an example of many-server queues.
-Consider an FIFO queue with $s$ number of servers, and customers arrive according to a renewal process and enact i.i.d. service times.
-Whenever the service capacity is full, newly arriving customers have to wait (for example, in an infinite-capacity waiting room).
-This generic system (and its variations) can model the dynamics of call centers, communication networks and other operation systems.
-In practice, the number of servers $s$ can be big, and exact analysis is not available in general.
+We demonstrate some numerics of our results, in particular Theorem \ref{thm:fixed time}, using an example of multi-server queue.
+Consider a first-come-first-serve Markovian queue with $s$ number of servers.
+Customers arrive according to a Poisson process with rate $0.7s$ and enact i.i.d.~exponential service times with rate 1.
+Whenever the service capacity is full, newly arriving customers have to wait.
+We assume the system is initially empty.
+Our focus is to assess the effect if service times deviate from the exponential assumption.
+More concretely, let us consider our performance measure as the tail probability of the waiting time for the 100-th customer larger than a threshold 1.

-One common approach is to impose Markovian assumption, yet such an assumption, especially for the service time distribution, is often questionable (\S III.1g in \cite{asmussen03}).
-In those situations, it is useful to assess the effect on important performance measures, such as workloads and customer waiting times, when the exponential assumption is violated.
-For example, let us consider the mean waiting time for, say, the 100-th customer in an $M/M/s$ queue with arrival rate 1 and service rate $1/s$ (i.e. the system is critically loaded), starting from an empty system.
-The solid line in Figure \ref{mms figure} plots the sample average of this waiting time using 10,000 samples, for different server capacities $s=20,30,40,50,60$.
-Also, the second and the third columns in Table \ref{mms table} show these sample averages and the corresponding $95\%$ confidence intervals.

-To quantify the sensitivity of the exponential assumption for the service times, we use Theorem \ref{thm:fixed time} to compute the best and the worst-case first order approximations under different levels of input model deviation $\eta$ in terms of KL divergence.
-Namely, we compute the quantity $\sqrt{2Var_0(g(X))}$ where $P_0$ is $Exp(1/s)$ and $g(\cdot)$ is the symmetrization function that is computed by sequentially conditioning on the service time of customers 1 through 100, as defined in \eqref{g definition}.
-Then we depict the approximation $E_0[h(\mathbf{X}_T)]\pm\sqrt{2Var_0(g(X))\eta}$ for different levels of $\eta$, shown by the pairs of dotted lines in Figure \ref{mms figure}.
-To get a sense, $\eta=0.005$ is equivalent to around $10\%$ discrepancy in service rate if the model is \emph{known} to lie in the family of exponential distribution; this can be seen by expressing the KL divergence in terms of service rate to see that roughly $KL\ divergence\approx(\%\ discrepancy\ in\ service\ rate)^2/2$.

-We also tabulate our point estimates of the nonparametric derivatives $\sqrt{2Var_0(g(X))}$ and their confidence intervals in the fourth and fifth columns in Table \ref{mms table}.
-Moreover, for each $s$, we calculate the ratio between the nonparametric derivative estimate and the benchmark performance measure as an indicator of the relative impact of model misspecification:
+To quantify the sensitivity of the exponential assumption for the service times, we compute the first order coefficient $\sqrt{2Var_0(g(X))}$ in Theorem \ref{thm:fixed time}, where $P_0$ is $Exp(1)$ and $g(\cdot)$ is computed by sequentially conditioning on the service time of customers 1 through 100, as defined in \eqref{g definition}.
+We tabulate, for $s=1,\ldots,5$, the point and interval estimates of the baseline performance measures and the first order coefficients $\sqrt{2Var_0(g(X))}$ in Table \ref{mms table}.
+Moreover, for each $s$, we calculate the ratio between the first order coefficient and the baseline performance measure as an indicator of the relative impact of model misspecification: